 Finally, once your instructions are up and being used by employees, their digital nature will allow you to measure usage as well as collect feedback.
 As time goes on, the company will be able to enhance and improve the onboarding process for new recruits.

-It's all in the details: Instructions must be clear and concise, but also thorough enough so that a worker can follow them without hesitation or assistance.
+- It's all in the details: Instructions must be clear and concise, but also thorough enough so that a worker can follow them without hesitation or assistance.
 This can only be accomplished by offering the appropriate quantity of information, such as by presenting many perspectives or breaking down the explanation into additional steps.
+Use work instructions software to streamline this process.